Review iZotope Ozone 12

 In Ozone 11 the Assistant was often too heavy-handed: limited user input, a tendency to over-compress, widen too aggressively, and brighten the mix to the point where I had to undo half of what it did.
 With Ozone 12, this problem is finally addressed.

-Custom Flow allows me to decide beforehand which modules should be active, define a target loudness in LUFS, pick from expanded genre references, set the overall processing intensity (from subtle to transformative), enable True Peak limiting, and even extend the analysis time up to 60 seconds.
-This gives you a much better handle on the process right from the start.
-There are many dynamic musical styles, and Ozone can now analyze both verses and choruses.
-This was simply not possible in the previous version.
-So the new analysis time is a huge improvement.
+Custom Flow allows me to decide beforehand which modules should be active, define a target loudness in LUFS, and pick from expanded genre references.
+You can also set the overall processing intensity, enable True Peak limiting, and extend the analysis time up to 60 seconds.
+As a result, you get a much better handle on the process right from the start.
+Ozone can now analyze both verses and choruses – a huge step forward.
+In the previous version, that was not possible, and the extended analysis time is therefore a major improvement.

 One of the biggest strengths of Custom Flow is that it lets you choose between subtle and transformative processing – a flexibility that reflects how mastering engineers deal with very different client expectations.